G00fY2/DeveloperWidget/README.md

 * Written in Kotlin using Coroutines and Dagger
 * No internet permission

-#### Planned Features
-* Customize the displayed device data of the widget
-* Allow changing the button shortcuts
-* Show more information in the APK install view
-  * currently installed version, filepath, certificates ...

 ## Release Notes

 Check out the [Release Notes](https://github.com/G00fY2/DeveloperWidget/releases) to find out what changed